Yadav106/look-it-up-chrome-extension/README.md

 1. Clone the repository
 2. Open Chrome and go to `chrome://extensions`
 3. Enable developer mode
-4. Click on `Load unpacked` and select the `look-it-up-chrome-extension` folder
+4. Click on `Load unpacked` and select the `look-it-up-chrome-extension/dist` folder

 ## Usage
 1. Select a word on a web page